100+ Best Fundraising Ideas for Everyone in 2024

 13. Grownup Field Day

 Field days are fun!
 And not only for kids.
-These unique college fundraising ideas will appeal to the inner child in your students.
-Secure a team of volunteers to help plan and execute the event.
+This unique college fundraising idea will appeal to the inner child in your students.

 Think of appropriate, fun, and just-the-right-level-of-challenging activities (jumping ropes, obstacle running course, water balloon pass, balancing acts, solving riddles while jumping in sacks, and more – the possibilities are endless)!